ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 Feel free to edit the program and play around with mypyc, seeing what little scripts it can speed up.
-Pro-tip, to restore back to the interpreted version of your program, you can delete the `.gnu.so` file on Linux & MacOS or the `.pyd` file on Windows.
+Pro-tip, to restore back to the interpreted version of your program, you can delete the `.so` file on Linux & MacOS or the `.pyd` file on Windows.
 In this example I got `coefficient_finder.cpython-38-x86_64-linux-gnu.so`.

 ______________________________________________________________________